 skip to content

-Top 5 year-end tax planning strategies for your business:
+Top 5 year-end tax planning strategies for your business

-2023 edition
+2024 edition

 Article

 To get the most benefit from tax planning strategies, it is best to start before the end of the year.
-This will put your business in a much better position to manage income tax costs for 2023 and even subsequent years.
+This will put your business in a much better position to manage income tax costs for 2024 and even subsequent years.
 Here are five key strategies to consider when conducting year-end tax planning for your business.

-1. Plan the timing of depreciable asset purchases and sales
+Plan the timing of depreciable asset purchases

 The 2024 Federal Budget announced immediate expensing for new additions of property in respect of patents or the rights to use patented information for a limited or unlimited period (class 44), data network infrastructure equipment and related systems software (class 46), and general-purpose electronic, data-processing equipment, and systems software (class 50).
 This treatment is available when the property is acquired on or after April 16, 2024, and becomes available for use before Jan.
 1, 2027.
 This measure would provide a 100% first-year deduction and would be available only for the year in which the property becomes available for use.